Healthcare: Neurosurgery

 Content

-• Tremor Improvement: 40-80% improvement in tremor severity (many with immediate improvement) stably maintained at three years.
+• Tremor Improvement: 40-80% improvement in tremor severity (many with immediate improvement) stably maintained beyond five years.

 • Incisionless: Focused ultrasound technology allows sound waves to pass safely through the skull without incisions.
 No implants and no radiation required.